jhruvsphysics/renderer-w-three-r/README.md

 ## Diffuse/Lambertian

+In order to generate a random scattered rays at point p, we first get a vector in unit sphere via rejection method.
+We normalize that vector to sit on the boundary of unit sphere.
+Then,

+` p + normal_vec + random_unit_vector = scattered ray`

 <img src="https://github.com/jhruvsphysics/renderer-w-three-r/blob/main/results/inOneWeekend/diffuse.jpg">

 ## Metal

+For a metal material, the scattered ray would be reflected.

-One metal ball, two lambertian balls on a metal surface.
+Here, we have a scene with one metal ball, two lambertian balls on a metal surface.

 <img src="https://github.com/jhruvsphysics/renderer-w-three-r/blob/main/results/inOneWeekend/11lambertianmetal.jpg">